atavares75/MQP-URL_Classifier/docs/HowTo/Main_HowTo.md

 # Output

-Output is structured as
+Output is structured in the output folder as
-output
   * {time} - BatchRun
     * Run0
     * Run1